ferdv/ferdv.github.io/teaching/CS4400f20/a/07/Assignment07.markdown

  - "Introduction to Lambda Calculus", <https://vesely.io/teaching/CS4400f20/l/10/10.pdf>
  - "Programming in Pure Lambda Calculus", <https://vesely.io/teaching/CS4400f20/l/13/13.pdf>

 Do ask questions.
 This assignment doesn't require you to write a huge amount of code, but some of the concepts might feel a little difficult at first.
-The deadline for this assignment allows you to
+The deadline for this assignment should allow you to make use of more office hours than usual.

 # Pack